abhi3700/My_Learning-Python/libs/py-pm-tools/maturin/README.md

 ## Description

-It is a `cargo`-like tool for python projects that helps in integrating Rust into python project.
+- It is a `cargo`-like tool for python projects that helps in integrating Rust into python project.
+- It can be combined with any project manager

 ## Install